 Sometimes there is a need for various linguistic services and most agencies have a broader service portfolio than freelance professionals.
 On the other hand, many freelance translators provide services beyond translation such as proofreading, localization, or transcreation.
 You can always ask for the services you need since freelancers are often flexible and multitalented.
 A good professional would only commit to providing a specific service with the security of being able to deliver high quality.

 Quality controls should always be part of the translation process.
 In the case of agencies, many of them have workflows where other professionals apart from the translator carry out the revision and QA processes.
 This has some advantages, but also the disadvantage that, if the revisor has little experience or is not specialised in that specific field, errors can be introduced.
-Professional freelance translators always review the text before the delivery and some even implement QA processes.
+Professional freelance translators always review the text before the delivery.
+In my case, additionally, we perform the revision between two persons and I implement QA processes with specific tools.

 The choice may not be that easy since it depends on your particular needs.
 At least, it’s clear that both of them are better than working with amateurs or trusting automatic translation tools, right?